ukff/kyma-environment-broker/docs/user/04-10-custom-oidc-configuration.md

 # Custom OIDC Configuration

 To create an SAP BTP, Kyma runtime with a custom Open ID Connect (OIDC) configuration, specify the additional `oidc` provisioning parameters.

+> [!NOTE]
+> `clientID` and `issuerURL` values are mandatory for custom OIDC configuration.

 See the example:

 ```bash
    export VERSION=1.15.0